laurheth/roguelike-pumpkin-patch/README.md

 A library to help you build a cool new roguelike in JavaScript or TypeScript.
 Pumpkin vines can get pretty long and gnarly, but your code doesn't have to.

+See below for instructions on getting or building the library!
+For usage instructions after that, head over to the [documentation](https://laurheth.github.io/roguelike-pumpkin-patch/)!

 ## Current Features
 - HTML and CSS based display; you can use all the CSS features you know and love
 - A cool event manager